Getting older means you lose some of the flexibility you once had.

 It is more important than ever to keep your joints and muscles moving with a good mobility routine.

-Cardio workouts and mobility stretches will help you maintain flexibility and reduce the risk of injury.
+Stretching and mobility exercises will help you maintain flexibility and reduce the risk of injury.

 It’s something people seldom think about because moving is something we do without thinking.